-After they accept the invitation with their unique link, they can access their Halaxy patient portal, and so can track their appointments and invoices, search for and save a list of their practitioners, and track their health.
+After they accept the invitation with their unique link, they can access their Halaxy patient portal, which allows them track their appointments, pay their invoices, search for and save a list of their practitioners, and track their health.

-If you have added contacts to a patient's profile with reminders enabled, you can see which contacts are to receive reminders.
+If you have added contacts to a patient's profile with reminders enabled, you can see which contacts are set to receive reminders.

-You can assign a specific practitioner as the patient's main practitioner by clicking the Edit icon in Practitioner Relationships, and ticking Main box next to the main practitioner.
+You can assign a specific practitioner as the patient's main practitioner by clicking Edit in Practitioner Relationships, and ticking Main box next to the main practitioner.